 The facilitator will be responsible for documenting an action plan or resolution agreements from the meeting (this may be part of the minutes) and noting the names of responsible parties for following through on issues, plans & strategies that arise from the meetings, as well as deadlines and a date for a closure meeting, if needed.
 These action plans (if different from the minutes) will be supplied to all parties.
 Any participant may raise a concern with the school administration if they believe these agreements are not being put into action.

 If the conflict involves a conduct violation, then the employee may receive disciplinary action in accordance with VSAS Discipline Policy pending an investigation.
+In the event that the conflict involves potential threat of harm to staff or students, the party or parties may be placed on directed administrative leave and prohibited from coming on campus until such time as the threat no longer persists.

 Step 3: Appeal to Governing Board